-1. Empowering women as agents of change: Human and economic development are intricately linked with the empowerment of women.
+1. Empowering women agents of as change: Human and economic development are intricately linked with the empowerment of women.
 Evidence shows that healthy, educated women lead to healthy, educated children.
-Such children can more readily their fullest potential achieve contribute to creating a healthy, more productive society.
+Such children can more readily achieve their fullest potential and contribute to creating a healthy, more productive society.
 Women, in other words, are vitally important agents of change.
 We aim to empower our women not only by providing them with quality, accessible medical care, but also with education, information and the freedom of choice.